skrrtn/Multi-Chat-Viewer-DotNet/README.md

 # Twitch Chat Viewer

-A native Windows application built with C# and WPF that connects to Twitch IRC to display real-time chat messages.
+A native Windows application built with C# and WPF that connects to Twitch IRC and Kick.com chat to display real-time chat messages from both platforms.

 ![Screenshot](screenshot.png)

 ## Features

 ### Core Chat Features
-- **Real-time Chat Display**: Connect to any Twitch channel and view chat messages as they come in
+- **Real-time Chat Display**: Connect to any Twitch or Kick.com channel and view chat messages as they come in
+- **Multi-Platform Support**: Support for both Twitch and Kick.com chat platforms with unified interface
 - **Modern Dark UI**: Clean, modern interface with a dark theme optimized for viewing
-- **Anonymous Connection**: No need for authentication - connects as an anonymous user
+- **Anonymous Connection**: No need for authentication - connects as an anonymous user (Twitch) or guest (Kick)
 - **Auto-scrolling**: Chat automatically scrolls to show the latest messages with smart pause when scrolled away
 - **Message Formatting**: Timestamps, usernames, and messages are clearly formatted with proper indentation

 ### Multi-Channel Management
-- **Multiple Channel Monitoring**: Monitor and manage multiple Twitch channels simultaneously
+- **Multiple Channel Monitoring**: Monitor and manage multiple channels from both Twitch and Kick.com simultaneously
+- **Platform Selection**: Choose between Twitch and Kick.com when adding new channels
+- **Platform Display**: Clear platform indicators in channel management interface
-- **Followed Channels Window**: Dedicated interface for managing your followed channels
+- **Followed Channels Window**: Dedicated interface for managing your followed channels across both platforms
 - **Individual Channel Control**: Enable/disable logging per channel, view connection status and statistics
-- **Channel Database Management**: Each channel maintains its own SQLite database for message history
+- **Channel Database Management**: Each channel maintains its own SQLite database for message history with platform metadata
 - **Background Connection Management**: Channels can be monitored in the background with automatic reconnection

 ### User Interaction & Navigation